-This reflection post part of a series by staff members of the Emory Center for Digital Scholarship (ECDS) who have taught remotely during the COVID-19 pandemic.
+This reflection post is part of a series by staff members of the Emory Center for Digital Scholarship (ECDS) who have taught remotely during the COVID-19 pandemic.
 Ian Burr is a Visual Design Specialist at ECDS.

 by Ian Burr